skypjack/entt/docs/md/faq.md

 ## Why is my debug build on Windows so slow?

 `EnTT` is an experimental project that I also use to keep me up-to-date with the latest revision of the language and the standard library.
-For this reason, it's likely that some classes you're working with are using standard containers under the hood.<br/>
+For this reason, it is likely that some classes you are working with are using standard containers under the hood.<br/>
-Unfortunately, it's known that the standard containers aren't particularly performing in debugging (the reasons for this go beyond this document) and are even less so on Windows apparently.
-Fortunately this can also be mitigated a lot, achieving good results in many cases.
+Unfortunately, it is known that the standard containers are not particularly performing in debugging (the reasons for this go beyond this document) and are even less so on Windows, apparently.
+Fortunately, this can also be mitigated a lot, achieving good results in many cases.

 First of all, there are two things to do in a Windows project: